 - Check the room for bed bugs before you decide to settle in.
 You can place your luggage in the bathroom while you inspect the floors and bed.
 You may even consider hanging your clothes if you can.

-- Pull back the sheets from the mattress and examining the seams and bed edges for bugs.
+- Pull back the sheets from the mattress and examine the seams and bed edges for bugs.

 - Inspect the headboard and the area behind it.